Nuitka/Nuitka-website/doc/user-documentation/index.rst

            .. grid-item-card:: :doc:`/user-documentation/performance`

-               This chapter gives an overview, of what to expect in terms of performance from Nuitka.
+               An overview of what to expect in terms of performance from Nuitka.

            .. grid-item-card:: :doc:`/user-documentation/nuitka-package-config`

-               The page provides an in-depth exploration of Nuitka's package configuration system, offering insights into its structure, documentation, features, and usage examples.
+               An in-depth exploration of Nuitka's package configuration system, offering insights into its structure, documentation, features, and usage examples.

+           .. grid-item-card:: :doc:`/user-documentation/tips`

+               Helpful tips and techniques for optimizing your experience with Nuitka.
+From maximizing compilation efficiency to managing dependencies and runtime considerations.

 .. include:: ../variables.inc